 Concrete Masonry Unit

 A manufactured masonry unit made of concrete in which the binder is a combination of water and cementitious materials.
+Product standards that apply to various concrete masonry units are as follows: ASTM C139, ASTM C90 or CSA A165.1, and ASTM C129, C55, C1634, and C1491.

 Concrete Masonry Unit for Catch Basins and Manholes